granule-project/granule/examples/intro.gr.md

 The “box” constructor `[]` can be thought of as the equivalent of linear logic's `!` exponential for unrestricted use.
-Our choice of syntax alludes to necessity (🞎) from modal logic.
+Our choice of syntax alludes to necessity modality ("box") from modal logic.

 Since the parameters are now modal, of type `a []`, we can use an “unboxing” pattern to bind a variable of `x` of type `a`, which can now be discarded or